lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 __Rules for design__

 - Write imperatively first.
 Then refactor into a functional style.
-- See thing in three
+- See thing through three point of views
-    * Data - Input - Output - processing
+    * Data - Input - Output - processing    (Procedural)
-    * Noun - Verbs - Attributes
+    * Noun - Verbs - Attributes             (Objects)
-    * Data - Computation - Actions
+    * Data - Computation - Actions          (Fuctional)
 - Favor push over pull when it comes to Data.
 - Favor decomposition and composition at all times.